MJoergen/ym2151_old/doc/tutorial/tutorial.md

 Each of the eight sound channels has a register containing the key note selector.
-These are located in addresses $28 to $2F, where bits 3-0 are the semitone selectir, and bits 6-4 are the octave selector.
+These are located in addresses $28 to $2F, where bits 3-0 are the semitone selector, and bits 6-4 are the octave selector.

-The tone A4 (frequency of 440 Hz) is achieved by using the values 4 for the octave selector and 10 for the semitone selector.
+The tone A4 (frequency of 440 Hz) is thus achieved by using the values 4 for the octave selector and 10 for the semitone selector.
 This corresponds to writing the value $4A to the register $28.